boot manager : Computer Hardware Buyers’ Glossary

 Products Notes

 Acronis Disk Director Lets you create, delete, grow, shrink, shuffle, copy, split and merge partitions.
-You do it all with a GUI.
+You do it all with a GUI (Graphic User Interface).
 You plan out your work which could take many steps, then commit and in a batch in shuffles the partitions around for hours.
 Includes a boot manager and a low level disk editor you can use to study the various control blocks.
 Unfortunately, even after many hours of fooling about I could not get the boot manager to notice my bootable Vista partition.
 The Acronis techs were unable to figure out why.
 I spend days fooling around trying to get it to work.
-Boot-It can see it, and all the Acronis tools display it just fine as a bootable partition.
+Boot-It can see it and all the Acronis tools display it just fine as a bootable partition.
 I used the recovery tools bootrec and bootsect to no avail.

 boot.ini Free, (its only saving grace), comes bundled with Microsoft Operating Systems.
 The ultimate in user-unfriendliness.
 The documentation scattered over the web is mostly incorrect and contradictory.
-You configure it by editing the C:\BOOT.INI file.
+You configure it by editing the C:\I\ file.
 It uses an arcane system of naming the partitions: e.g. multi(0)disk(0)rdisk(1)partition(1) or scsi(0)disk(0)rdisk(0)partition(1).
 The rules are very complex but usually this will work: multi(0)disk(0)rdisk(0=first, 1=second)partition(1..4).

 Before you edit boot.ini, make a bootable diskette with your old copy of boot.ini on it and make sure it lets you get at your various partitions.
 Boot.ini is intended to work only with Microsoft operating systems, though you can fool it if you are a masochistic techie.
-Some entries in C:\BOOT.INI e.g. point to files on the current C: partition containing absolute, preconfigured bootstrap code, e.g. to boot in recovery mode (C:\CMDCONS\BOOTSECT.DAT="Recovery Console" /cmdcons), to boot to DOS (C:\BOOT.DOS="PCDOS 6.3"), Linux or triple boot OS shared partition.
+Some entries in C:\BOOT.INI e.g. point to files on the current C: partition containing absolute, preconfigured bootstrap code, e.g. to boot in recovery mode (C:\CMDCONS\BOOTSECT.DAT="Recovery Console /cmdcons), to boot to DOS (C:\BOOT.DOS=PCDOS 6.3"), Linux or triple boot OS shared partition.
 The partition location information is burned into this code.
-Other entries, e.g. multi(0)disk(0)rdisk(0)partition(1)\WINNT="W2K" /fastdetect point to the WINNT directories on other partitions where the W2K/NT system code lives.
+Other entries, e.g. multi(0)disk(0)rdisk(0)partition(1)\WINNT=W2K /fastdetect point to the WINNT directories on other partitions where the W2K/NT system code lives.
 It expects to find NTLDR in the root of such partitions.

 When experimenting, it never hurts to put in extra dummy boot.ini entries that point to other plausible combinations of drive and partition.
 If you guessed wrong for your official setup, you still have a way of recovering.
 Label every boot entry uniquely so you can tell which boot.ini was being used.
-It gets very confusing when drives may be reordered, and there are multiple boot.ini files.
+It gets very confusing when drives may be reordered and there are multiple boot.ini files.

 The BootPart utility will help you edit C:\BOOT.INI and extract the necessary absolute bootstrap files from the boot sectors.
 I was unsuccessful extracting bootsectors with DOS Norton Utilities DiskEdit.
-The whole business is complicated by the different OS’s see different partitions, and that boot sector code is invalidated if you change CMOS disk settings.
+The whole business is complicated by the different OS ’s see different partitions and that boot sector code is invalidated if you change CMOS disk settings.

 Booting to a DOS partition is especially tricky.
 You need to create a BOOTSECT.DOS file on your W2K partition, and the DOS partition must be on the same drive!
-See gory details.

 Note that you cannot include ;-style comments in C:\BOOT.INI the way you can in other INI files.